swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 }
 ```

-Prohibiting conversion between incompatible `UnsafePointer` types and
+Prohibiting conversion between incompatible `UnsafePointer` types,
-providing an API for raw memory access is necessary to expose the
+providing an API for binding memory to a type, and supporting raw
-danger of type punning at the API level and encourage safe idioms for
+memory access are necessary to avoid the dangers of type punning and
-working with pointers.
+encourage safe idioms for working with pointers.

 ## Memory model explanation